Théo Pourchaire: 2022: Vice-Champion

-2023
+2023: Champion

 Pourchaire remained with ART Grand Prix for a third consecutive season in 2023 alongside reigning F3 champion Victor Martins.

 During the first round in Bahrain, Pourchaire qualified on pole for the second time, beating his nearest rival by an astonishing 0.7s.
 A sensational start saw jump to fourth at the start, but tyre degradation saw the Frenchman lose one position mid-race.
-For the feature race, Pourchaire dominated to his sixth win overall, winning by a margin of 19 seconds.
+For the feature race, Pourchaire dominated to his sixth win overall, winning by a margin of nineteen seconds.
 Despite the gap, he stated that he "could have driven a lot faster".
+His Jeddah weekend, started with third in qualifying, but it unravelled from there.
+Making his up through the field in the sprint race, Pourchaire missed the braking point and collided into Oliver Bearman at the first corner, ending both races.
+He was given a grid penalty, and fell out of the points at the feature race's end.